Policy for OFF-SITE Visits

 Off-site visits are activities arranged by or on behalf of the School, and which take place outside the

 School grounds.
-The Headmaster and teaching staff believe that off-site activities can supplement
+The Headteacher and teaching staff believe that off-site activities can supplement

 and enrich the curriculum of the School by providing experiences which would otherwise be